How a Tiny Spark Can Ignite Student Writing

 Knowing these bits of writing are short and that they can be shared can be quite gratifying for many students.
 I don’t use quick writes as extended skill and drill – they need to expand students’ concept of and appreciation for writing.
 Think Marie Kondo and ask yourself, “Does this spark joy?”
 Toss it out if it doesn’t!

-How Can I Use Quick Writes?
+How Can You Use Quick Writes?

-As always, I encourage you to think about purpose.
+As always, I encourage teachers to think about purpose.
 To get started, your purpose may be to simply increase the volume of writing for your students.
 Look for opportunities where thinking on paper could replace a five-minute conversation.
 These could happen before, during, or after a lesson.

 BEFORE: So what have we learned so far about____?
 What are you wondering about _____?
 What do you already know about____?
 What do you predict will happen with____ today?